Testing Ising Models: Introduction

-{\bf \em Technical Discussion 2.0: ``Testing via Strong Localization.''} The improvements that we have just discussed are obtained via the same localization approach discussed earlier, which resulted into our baseline tester.
+These improvements are all obtained via the same localization approach discussed earlier, which resulted into our baseline tester.
 That is, we are still going to ``blame it on a node or an edge.''
 The removal of the $\beta$ dependence and the improved running times are due to the proof of a structural lemma, which relates the parameter $\theta_{u,v}$ on some edge $(u,v)$ of the Ising model to the $\E[X_u X_v]$.
 We show that for forest-structured Ising models with no external fields, $\E[X_u X_v] = \tanh(\theta_{u,v})$, see Lemma~\ref{lem:trees-structural}.
 A similar statement holds for ferromagnets with no external field, i.e., $\E[X_u X_v] \ge \tanh(\theta_{u,v})$, see Lemma~\ref{lem:ferro-structural}.
 The proof of the structural lemma for trees/forests is straightforward.
 Intuitively, the only source of correlation between the endpoints $u$ and $v$ of some edge $(u,v)$ of the Ising model is the edge itself, as besides this edge there are no other paths between $u$ and $v$ that would provide alternative avenues for correlation.
-Significant more work is needed to prove the inequality for ferromagnets on arbitrary graphs.
-Now, there may be several paths between $u$ and $v$ besides the edge connecting them.
-Of course, because the model is a ferromagnet, these paths should intuitively only contribute to increase $\E[X_u X_v]$ beyond $\tanh(\theta_{u,v})$.
-But making this formal is not easy, as calculations involving the Ising model quickly become unwieldy beyond trees.\footnote{We note that the partition function is \#P-hard to compute\cite{JerrumS93}.} Our argument uses a coupling between (an appropriate generalization of) the Fortuin-Kasteleyn random cluster model and the Ising model.
-The coupling provides an alternative way to sample the Ising model by first sampling a random clustering of the nodes, and then assigning uniformly random spins to the sampled clusters.
-Moreover, it turns out that the probability that two nodes $u$ and $v$ land in the same cluster increases as the vector of parameters $\vec{\theta}$ of the Ising model increases.
-Hence, we can work inductively.
-If only edge $(u,v)$ were present, then $\E[X_u X_v] = \tanh(\theta_{u,v})$.
-As we start adding edges, the probability that $u,v$ land in the same cluster increases, hence the probability that they receive the same spin increases, and therefore $\E[X_u X_v]$ increases.

-A slightly more detailed discussion of the structural result for ferromagnets is in Section~\ref{sec:ferrotech}, and full details about our testers for trees and ferromagnets can be found in Sections~\ref{sec:forests} and~\ref{sec:ferro}, respectively.
+The proof of the inequality for ferromagnets on arbitrary graphs requires some work and proceeds by using Griffiths inequality for ferromagnets.
+Further details about our algorithms for trees and ferromagnets can be found in Sections~\ref{sec:forests} and~\ref{sec:ferro}, respectively.